Skip to main content

 What We Believe

 Haemophilia is a disability.
-Not because the condition is disabling in itself, but because society is structured in ways that hinder the full participation of people who live with it.
+Not because the condition is disabling in itself - because society is structured in ways that hinder the full participation of people who live with it.
 That is the social model.
 We apply it.

-The medical model of care — in which the goal is treatment and management, not rights — has failed to address the barriers people with haemophilia face in daily life.
+The medical model has failed to address the barriers people with haemophilia face in daily life.
 Better drugs do not remove workplace discrimination.

 Part II